aeternity/protocol/node/api/channels_api_usage.md

 #### Channel block hash delta values

-  A client can specify what are considered by them to be a valid block hash.
+  A client can specify what is considered by them to be a valid block hash.
   Those are defined as deltas according to the latest chain top as seen from the participant's node.
-Delta of 0 is the latest top, delta of 1 is the previous generation and etc. Setting the deltas would result in block hashes provided that are newer than the specified value for maturity to be considered unsafe.
+A delta of `0` is the latest top, a delta of `1` is the previous generation, etc. Setting the deltas would result in block hashes provided that are newer than the specified value for maturity to be considered unsafe.
 The same stands true for block hashes considered to be too old.
 Updates based on unsafe block hashes are rejected as invalid.